KMulls17/ecommerce-customer-analytics-RFM-segmentation/README.md

 Overview

-Customer transaction analytics project using SQL and Power BI to analyse e-commerce purchasing behaviour, customer segmentation, and identify retention opportunities and strategies.
+This project analyses customer sales data from an e-commerce business using SQL and Power BI.
+I used the data to investigate purchasing behaviour, customer segments, product performance and potential retention opportunities.

 Tools & Software